IhmeGroup/quail/README.md

   <a href="https://github.com/ericjching/DG_Python"><img alt="quail_logo" src="https://user-images.githubusercontent.com/55554103/99025045-c0ddb780-251c-11eb-9cdb-0bed0269b434.png" width="55%"></a>
 </p>

 Quail is a lightweight, open-source discontinuous Galerkin code written in Python for teaching and prototyping.
-Currently, Quail solves first-order nonlinear hyperbolic systems of partial differential equations.
+Currently, Quail solves first-order and second-order nonlinear systems of partial differential equations.

 ### Setup
 Python 3.7 or higher is required.
 The following libraries should also be installed (tested version number provided):